 On September 15, the Federal Communications Commission will stop taking public comments on its net neutrality proposal.
-The Open Internet Order would allow for the creation of Internet "fast lanes" to those with the ability to pay for them.
+The proposal would allow for the creation of Internet "fast lanes" to those with the ability to pay for them.

 Without net neutrality, the large cable companies and other ISPs would be free to provide multiple levels of service, and there is a concern that new ventures and up and coming entrepreneurs would be faced with a barrier to entry that they simply couldn't afford to clear.